Timothy Smiddy: Minister Plenipotentiary

 Smiddy was initially appointed as the Irish Free State's Representative in Washington in 1922.
 Following representations by the Free State's government to London and Washington, and in particular to tackle the problem of anti-Treaty propaganda, this role was officially recognised in 1924.
 From then until 1929, Smiddy served as Minister Plenipotentiary and Envoy Extraordinary to the United States of America for the Irish Free State.

 Smiddy's appointment represented not only the establishment of the Irish Free State's first formal diplomatic relations with another country since secession from the UK, but also the first attempt by any British dominion or colony to appoint what would these days be regarded as an Ambassador to a third country.
 The appointment was also a significant development in the domestic affairs of Irish Free State, as it was "part of an overall campaign to discredit Republican attacks on the integrity of the Free State and to strengthen the new state's position by formally demonstrating its essential independence from the United Kingdom."

 Later life

-Smiddy also served as the Irish Free State's High Commissioner to London (1929–30) and was a member of the Tariff Commission (1930–33) and then became chairman of the Commission on Agriculture (1939–1945).
+Smiddy also served as the Irish Free State's High Commissioner to London (1929–30).
+He was a member of the Tariff Commission (1930–33) and then became chairman of the Commission on Agriculture (1939–1945).
 Thereafter, he served on various Boards, and was head of Combined Purchasing Section at the Department of Local Government and Public Health from 1933 to 1945.
-He was also Director of the Irish Central Bank.
+He was also Director of the Irish Central Bank (1943-1955).

 Throughout the late 1930s and the 1940s, Smiddy advised the de Valera government on economic matters.
 In particular, he was instrumental in bringing about a universal child allowance.

-He died in 1962.
+He died in 1962 and is buried in Deansgrange Cemetery.